Observability Principles

 - Cost-attribution across

-worldsandplatformbecomes impossible (an LLM call in the evaluate phase cannot be attributed to the scan that originated it). - The “why did this candidate appear?” question has no mechanical answer — operators end up guessing from timing.
+worldsandplatformbecomes impossible (an LLM call during authoring-time work cannot be attributed to the decision activity that motivated it). - The “why did this candidate appear?” question has no mechanical answer — operators end up guessing from timing.

 The rule is non-optional.
 An event published without a trace context is a bug.